KalyaniGunnam/backend-learnings/notes/02-why-java-is-the-best-choice.md

 - **JavaScript**: For adding interactivity.
 - **Frameworks**: React or Angular are often used to enhance frontend functionality.

-Example: In Flipkart, the pages displaying products, login fields, and buttons are part of the frontend.
+Example: In Flipkart, the pages displaying products, login fields and buttons are part of the frontend.

 ### Backend Development